prometheus/statsd_exporter/README.md

 Note that timers will be accepted with the `ms`, `h`, and `d` statsd types.
 The first two are timers and histograms and the `d` type is for DataDog's "distribution" type.
 The distribution type is treated identically to timers and histograms.

+It should be noted that whereas timers in statsd expects the unit of timing data to be in milliseconds, prometheus expects the unit to be seconds.
+Hence, the exporter converts all timers to seconds before exporting them.

 ### DogStatsD Client Behavior

 #### `timed()` decorator